 Warren Gatland’s side proved every bit a match for the All Blacks, the two-time defending world champions, in a compelling three-match Test series that lived up to its billing and then some.
 After defeat in the first Test at Eden Park, the Lions bounced back in Wellington – as they had done in 1993.
 They then returned to Auckland and drew the third and final Test.

-That meant the Test series was squared for only the second time in Lions’ history, joining the fabled 1955 Tour to South Africa.
+That meant the Test series was squared for only the second time in Lions’ history, joining the fabled 1955 Tour to South African safari holidays.
 Alongside that dramatic Test series, a thrilling set of non-Test matches and a richly rewarding series of cultural events added up to a once-in-a-lifetime experience for the Lions players, the support staff and the thousands who travelled to lend their support.

 We have said it before and we'll say it again, there is so much excitement and expectation in the build-up to the Lions Tour to South Africa in 2021.
 Will the British & Irish Lions be able to redeem the northern hemispheres defeat to the Boks suffered by England in last years World Cup?
 Maybe the end of year tour the Boks will be undertaking to New Zealand and Australia will give an indication of where Bok Rugby is at after the huge disruption of the coronavirus in 2020.
 The Lions rely heavily on you the supporters from back home to will them on, so get booking.